M66B/FairEmail/docs/FAQ-da-rDK.md

 <a name="faq94"></a>
 **(94) What does the red/orange stripe at the end of the header mean?**

 The red/orange stripe at the left side of the header means that the DKIM, SPF or DMARC authentication failed.
-See also [this FAQ](#user-content-faq92).
+Se også [denne FAQ](#user-content-faq92).

 <br />